Interpol Calling starring Charles Korvin

 .

-THE ANGOLA BRIGHTS -
+THE ANGOLA BRIGHTS

-Duval flies to Johannesburg and with the help of Inspector Coetzee (Rupert Davies with a variable South African accent) calls on Bekker at the Randsman Hotel.
 As it's an offence in SA to have uncut diamonds in one's possession, Bekker will be under arrest.
-But as Duval snoops round the room, Bekker actually shows the diamonds to Coetzee- they're polished, "and there's no law against a person having polished diamonds."
+But as Duval snoops round the room, Bekker actually shows the diamonds to Coetzee- they're polished,

-Is this a dead end for Duval?
-He consults a diamond expert who says he could prove the provenance of these Angolan stones if he could examine them.
-But how to obtain them?
-Duval proposes a reputable diamond expert Mayer (Philip Ray) purchases them.
-When the mining company agree to produce the necessary cash, the deal is done and Bekker sells Mayer the stones before dashing off to catch flight 207 to Iraq.
+When the mining company agree to produce the necessary £240,000, the deal is done and Bekker sells Meyer the stones before dashing off to catch flight 207 to Iraq.

 But Duval is waiting at the airport.
 "A worried man gets careless," he tells Coetzee, and when Bekker thinks he's going to miss his escape flight he panics.
-The diamonds are proved to be from Angola and so Bekker is arrested as a thief and a murderer.
-The end.
+A cunning ruse sends him via property owned by the Allied Diamond Corporation, and there Coetzee has jurisdiction to arrest Bekker.

 To Interpol Menu